Sima Fang: Family

 Sima Fang was an 11th-generation descendant of Sima Ang.
 His great-grandfather, Sima Jūn (司馬鈞), whose courtesy name was Shuping (叔平), served as General Who Attacks the West (征西將軍).
 His grandfather, Sima Liang (司馬量), whose courtesy name was Gongdu (公度), served as the Administrator of Yuzhang Commandery (豫章郡; around present-day Nanchang, Jiangxi).

 Sima Fang's father, Sima Jùn (司馬儁), whose courtesy name was Yuanyi (元異), served as the Administrator of Yingchuan Commandery (潁川郡; around present-day Xuchang, Henan).
 Sima Jùn was described as eight chi and three cun tall, with a thick waist.
 As he had an extraordinary and impressive appearance, the folks in his hometown regarded him highly.
 He was also well-read and interested in history.

 Sima Fang had eight sons: Sima Lang, Sima Yi, Sima Fu, Sima Kui, Sima Xun, Sima Jin, Sima Tong and Sima Min.
 Among them, the most notable one was Sima Yi, who served as a military general and regent of the state of Cao Wei in the Three Kingdoms period.
-Sima Fang's great-grandson, Sima Yan, later became the founding emperor of the Jin dynasty (266–420).
+Sima Fang's great-grandson, Sima Yan, later became the founding emperor of the Jin dynasty.
+Through his son Sima Kui, Sima Fang was also the ancestor of Northern Qi official Sima Ziru, Northern Zhou official Sima Xiaonan (Sima Ziru's son) and Sima Lingji (Sima Xiaonan's daughter), the last empress of Northern Zhou.